Skip to main content

 • Module 4: Building an Interdisciplinary Team for Implementation and Sustainability

-Each module will include 60-90 minutes of self-paced content, and one facilitated small group meeting.
+Each module will include 60–90 minutes of self-paced content and one facilitated small group meeting.
 Small group meetings will occur on a bi-weekly basis.

 There will be a second 90-minute live Zoom presentation midway through to the course to gather the large group together for a check-in.
 Lastly, we will conclude the course with a 90-minute live wrap-up Zoom presentation in August.

-All live sessions will be recorded and posted on the website for those who may need to miss a session, though we encourage you to be present, if possible, to get the most of your learning experience.
+All live sessions will be recorded and posted on the website for those who may need to miss a session, though we encourage you to be present, if possible, to get the most from your learning experience.

 Live Zoom Session Dates

-All presentations will be held from 12:00 – 1:30 pm ET
+All presentations will be held from 12:00–1:30 pm ET.

 • Monday, June 16, 2025: Course Kickoff